resistance-protocol/litepaper/README.md

 The Resistance Protocol is designed to let RFV appreciate over time.
 That means PF and PC will increase together as long as the treasury owns the required excess reserves to ensure RFV for the outstanding RSX circulating supply.
+At some point it will become unattainable to further increaste PF and PC, simply because it will take longer and longer to do so.
+The Resistance Protocol will algorithmically prevent increasing the PF around a RFV multiple of around 20x.
+At this point PF should be kept stable at 10 DAO and all further excess reserves are diverted as [protocol revenue streams](#protocol-revenue-streams) for the DAO treasury and the innovation fund.
 The described design has the following benefits.

 - RSX is always guaranteed to be redeemable for RFV at PF without any slippage or market impact.